MarkedDown/Spacing/Techniques/Spacers.md

 ## Details

-An empty svg image is placed on either
+An empty svg image is placed on either of
+the content area which limits said area.

+Note that special pages like a repositories
+README have different inherent page widths.

 <br>